I3A-NavSys/utrafman_sim/docs/install.md

 ## MATLAB

 U-TRAFMAN provides a variety of tools for launching and analyzing simulations.
 These tools are programmed in MATLAB®.

+### Install MATLAB

 To install MATLAB, you can follow these steps:

 1. Download MATLAB R2023a from the official MathWorks website: [MathWorks Downloads](https://es.mathworks.com/downloads).